Use lists to guide your style choices

 You’re allowed to do a little crystal-ball gazing and think ahead to events you’re likely to attend, e.g. weddings or funerals, however do be honest about how many of those things are likely to occur.
 Do you need three cocktail dresses?
 Can you just get one from a consignment shop or op shop when you need one?

-If you don’t have a clear picture in mind of how your style needs to look, e.g. some people might have a clear personal aesthetic - ‘I want to look like a mid-century sailor who also makes pottery,’ using your lists will help you make decisions about what’s in and out.
+If you don’t have a clear picture in mind of how your style needs to look, e.g. some people might have a clear personal aesthetic - ‘I want to look like a mid-century sailor who also makes pottery,’ using your lists will help you make decisions about what you keep or move on.

 Here’s how our fictional person might find their style using their lists